 Are you looking for a powerful content marketing and SEO tool that helps you create better content in less time?

-Our content marketing agency produces over 300+ articles/month, so we use these tools on a daily basis.
+Our content marketing agency produces hundreds of articles per month, so we use these tools on a daily basis.

-What is MarketMuse — and is it worth the hefty price tag?
-That’s what we’re going to cover in this MarketMuse review.
+But what is MarketMuse, and is it worth the hefty price tag?
+That’s what we’re going to cover in this in-depth MarketMuse review.

-It works best for medium to larger agencies or brands with SEO writers that are looking to create a highly effective content marketing strategy based on hard data, not just gut instinct.
+It works best for medium to larger agencies or brands with SEO writers looking to create a highly effective content marketing strategy based on hard data, not just gut instincts.

 In the past years, it has collected a variety of industry awards from the US Search Awards, Content Marketing Institute, Red Herring, and G2 Crowd.